natenho/Mockaco/website/docs/configuration/index.md

 ### `References`

-A list of references to other .NET assemblies to extend scripting engine.
+A list of additional references to other .NET assemblies to extend scripting engine.

 Default: `[]`

 ### `Imports`

-A list of namespaces to be imported and made available in scripting engine.
+A list of additional namespaces to be imported and made available in scripting engine.
+It is the same as calling `using` in C#.

 Default: `[]`